DaveParr/JekyllHubDemo/_posts/2017-03-28-apply-theme-to-posts.md

 ### The quick fix

-If you've been paying attention you'll spot that you can simply go through all your posts and rep[lace `layout: post` with `layout: default`.
+If you've been paying attention you'll spot that you can simply go through all your posts and replace `layout: post` with `layout: default`.
 However, there's a more sophisticated option...

 ### The GitHub Pages Organization